235u/proposals/EzparkTechnology/docs/competence.md

 - Comes up with guidelines on exception handling for the entire system
 - Maintains consistent exception handling strategy in all layers of code
 - Codes to detect possible exceptions before
-- Ensures that errors / exceptions leave the program in a well-defined state (resources, connections and memory is all cleaned up properly)
+- Ensures that errors / exceptions leave the program in a well-defined state (resources, connections, and memory is all cleaned up properly)

 ## Delivery